agranya99/MOSS-winnowing-seqMatcher/README.md

 Changes in positions of blocks of codes does not affect the efficiency.

 # References - Winnowing approach
-The following research paper is being referred to for implementation of winnowing approach:
+The following research paper was referred for implementation of winnowing approach:

 (http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf)